 Whether the item banks are developed by the test sponsor or Scantron, we can assist in the creation of exam forms.
 Draft forms are developed and provided to the test sponsor for review and final approval.
 If you are using a Scantron solution to deliver exams, our product experts can help incorporate item banks and exam forms into your solution.

 - Analysis, Scoring, and Reporting

 Psychometric analysis of exam results occurs after you administer the exam (once sample sizes are large enough to provide stable information).
 Psychometricians analyze the results data and evaluate the performance of individual items, the exam as a whole, and test-taker performance.
 We provide a Technical Report, which includes a summary of the analysis results along with recommendations for future development.

 Standard setting is a process used to determine levels of proficiency on an exam.
 The outcome of the standard-setting activities is the identification of one or more scores (cut scores) that correspond to varying levels of proficiency.
 Proficiency levels can be used to support accreditation reporting.
 Scantron can facilitate a standard setting workshop to suit the purpose and goals of the testing program.

 Scantron can conduct a needs analysis to align your item banks with your blueprints.
 The report includes an inventory of items by content category and other relevant item characteristics (if available).
 It identifies any gaps in content coverage as well as any item content not tied directly to the blueprint.
 We provide recommendations and item development forecasting based our analysis.

 Scantron is ready to assist with assessment development activities based on your needs and the availability of your resources.
-This flexible approach allows you to take advantage of our resources and expertise without extending beyond your budget or encroaching upon the great work done by your team.
+This flexible approach allows you to take advantage of our resources and expertise without extending beyond your budget or encroaching upon the great work done by your internal development teams.